v4n00/h2mm-cli/README.md

 # Helldivers 2 Mod Manager CLI

+**Thank you for the support up until now and make sure to check out Arsenal!**

+## Overview

 Helldivers 2 Mod Manager CLI is a command line interface for managing Helldivers 2 mods.
 Since there is no Linux mod manager available and I like being a nerd by using CLI tools instead of GUIs, this project was born.

 ## Installation

 Pre-requisites:

-- You must have the `unzip` package installed for `zip` archives;
+- The `unzip` package must be installed for ZIP archives.
-- You might want to have the `unarchiver` package installed for `rar` and `7z` archives.
+- The `unarchiver` package is recommended for RAR and 7Z archives.

-To install Helldivers 2 Mod Manager CLI run the following command in your terminal:
+To install Helldivers 2 Mod Manager CLI run the following command in the terminal:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/v4n00/h2mm-cli/refs/heads/master/install.sh)"